-GUL is a special type of insurance, sometimes called “second-to-die life insurance.”
-It is designed to provide funds after the second insured dies.
-It also can provide some flexible opportunities during the coverage period.
+GUL is a type of insurance that is also known as “second-to-die life insurance.”
+It is intended to provide funds after the death of the second insured.
+During the coverage period, it may also provide some flexible opportunities.

-According to Mutual of Omaha Vice President Andy Hutchison, under current federal law there is no estate tax on assets left to a spouse who is a U.S. citizen.
-Yet, the estate tax kicks in after the second insured dies and the assets are left to children or others.
+According to Mutual of Omaha Vice President Andy Hutchison, there is no estate tax on assets left to a U.S. citizen spouse under current federal law.
+However, the estate tax is triggered when the second insured dies and the assets are left to children or others.

 “Far and away, the most common use for survivor life insurance is to pay the federal estate tax,” said Hutchison.
 “That reason alone probably constitutes at least 90 percent of the cases we see.”